 It has grown into one of the leading Conference and Event providers for the Property industry in the UK, and the market leader in many Property sectors in both the UK & Europe.

-More than three thousand organisations send delegates to our events.
+More than four thousand organisations send delegates to our events.
 This includes almost all the leading players in their respective sectors and our reach continues to grow both Nationally & Internationally.

 Our clients travel from all over the UK, Europe and the Rest the World in order to attend our Conferences.